Thailand is one of my favourite places to visit for my holiday.

 This attraction would be on everyone’s itinerary when visiting Bangkok.
 The Grand Palace contains different shiny temples with intricate patterns from top to bottom.
 It is the country most famous landmark for a reason.

 For over 100 years from the 1700s, it was home for the previous Kings and the Royal family.
-But today it is a place for worship and a tourist attraction.
+However, today it is a place for worship and a tourist attraction.

 The palace is always filled with tourists as well as Thais; it is busy any time of the year.